howethomas/privacy-primer-vcon/draft-ietf-vcon-privacy-primer-00.md

 - Basic identifiers: Name, addresses (postal and email), government-issued identification numbers
 - Digital identifiers: IP address (in some jurisdictions like California).
 - Financial Data: financial account number or credit or debit card number, often in combination with any required security code or password that would permit access to a data subject’s financial account.
+- Health data, including mental health or substance abuse information.
+Many healthcare identifiers are similar to other types of personal data (e.g., names and addresses), but others may refer to specialized information like health insurance details and medical codes.
 - Protected characteristics: Race, religion, disability, sexual orientation, national origin, etc.
 - Consumer behavior: Purchase history, product interests, consumption patterns.
 - Biometric data, including voiceprints, faceprints, fingerprints.